Region-Resolved Interface Descriptors in III-nitride-nanocluster photocatalysts: Discussion

 \section{Discussion}

-This work establishes a coherent physical picture of how nanocluster cocatalysts modify III-nitride surfaces to enable efficient photocatalytic functionality by shaping interfacial electronic structure and charge flow.
+This work provides a region-resolved analysis of how nanocluster cocatalysts modify III-nitride surfaces by reshaping interfacial electronic structure and charge redistribution.
 By combining region-resolved PLDOS analysis with physically motivated electronic descriptors and interpretable machine-learning models, we move beyond treating the semiconductor-nanocluster interface as electronically homogeneous.
 Instead, the interface emerges as a laterally heterogeneous electronic system in which spatially distinct regions play complementary roles in charge separation, transport, and surface chemistry.

 Global electronic descriptors, dominated by hydrogen band-center positions, bandwidths, and projected density-of-states features, achieve the highest predictive accuracy for hydrogen adsorption energies.
 This observation reinforces the well-established understanding that adsorption thermodynamics are largely governed by energetic alignment between H-derived states and the host electronic structure \cite{hammer2000, norskov2011, medford2015, norskov2005}.
 From a design standpoint, this confirms that alloy composition and nanocluster chemistry remain first-order parameters for tuning overall reactivity, consistent with conventional band-alignment and d-band based arguments.